USA Today Bestselling Author

 A few years later, Socket Greeny was born.
 It was a science fiction trilogy that was gritty and thoughtful.
 That was 2005.

-He has been practicing Zen since he was 23 years old.
-A daily meditator, he wants to instill something meaningful in his stories that appeals to a young adult crowd as well as adult.
-Think Hunger Games.
-He hadn’t planned to write fiction, didn’t even know if he had anymore stories in him after Socket Greeny.
+I have been practicing Zen since I was 23 years old.
+A daily meditator, I wanted to instill something meaningful in my stories that appeals to a young adult crowd as well as adult.
+I hadn’t planned to write fiction, didn’t even know if I had anymore stories in me after Socket Greeny.

 Dig a little deeper… the early years bio